 Check that your trunk is the correct length for your purposes and trim all the wires, leaving one wire one inch or so longer if you want to secure the palm in a base made from a circle of wood, or anchor it into an existing terrain.
 You could also trim all the wires the same length and create a small plaster or polymer clay base to anchor your palm tree into position for the scene.Continue to 13 of 15 below.

 Prepare Kraft Paper Strip for the Palm Tree Trunk Fibers

 To make the wrapping for the palm tree trunk, dry brush a long section of kraft (brown) paper with dark brown or raw umber acrylic paint, brushed over with black paint.
 Matt paint is more effective than gloss paint.
-You do not need to entirely coat the kraft paper.
+You do not need to coat the kraft paper entirely.

 To dry brush paper, load your brush with paint, then tap the brush on a rag or paper towel to dry off the ends of the brush.
 Drag the brush over the paper covering it with light lines of paint, instead of the regular solid coating.

 When the kraft paper is dry, use your fingers to tear a narrow strip (less than 1/2 inch, narrower for smaller palms) along the long edge of the kraft paper in the direction you made your brush lines.
 Try to tear the paper in a slight zig-zag, as this will mimic the small triangular scars on a palm where old branches have fallen off or been cut away.
 You may need several strips of torn paper to cover the trunk of one scale miniature palm depending on its height and trunk thickness.Continue to 14 of 15 below.